bluecraank/open-signage/README.md

 <p id="description">Very easy way to create signage for digital content based on web browser built with Laravel</p>

+# This app is usable on any system, on any browser
+- Your monitor only need a webbrowser
+- Use Raspberry, Windows, FireTV, SmartTV or anything which has a browser with javascript

 # Usage
 - Export PowerPoint as PDF and upload document
 - Background processing starts and generates images from each page